-As a Catholic School, we attach the greatest importance to Religious Education in the life of our school.
+At St Mary’s take pride in the Catholic life of our school.
 This not only applies to specific R.E. lessons but in the everyday interaction of school life, assemblies, play times, meal times and all the relationships that exist within St Mary’s.
 We try to help children find a personal faith in God and to enjoy a sense of awe and wonder at his creation.
 We teach tolerance and respect for other faiths, races and cultures.

 Through the teaching of Religious Education and provision in all areas across school life we follow the Southwark Diocesan requirements: